isomerpages/moe-marsilingsec/pages/Latest Information and Events.md

 permalink: /latest-information-and-events/
 description: ""
 ---
+#### Tuesday, 12 September 2023 and Wednesday, 20 September 2023: GCE N Level Listening Comprehension Examination

+Dear Parents/Guardians,

+The school will be an examination center for the GCE N Level Listening Comprehension examination on:

+1) Tuesday, 12 September 2023 and

+2) Wednesday, 20 September 2023

+On these two dates Sec 1 – 3 classes and Sec 4E/5N classes will be dismissed from school at 1.30 pm.

+Upon dismissal, all students will have to vacate the school premise by 1.45 pm.
+Only examination candidates will stay behind to report to the examination venues.

+We appreciate your continuous support and partnership.
+Should you have any query, please contact the school at 68941413 (office hours).

+Thank you.

 #### 2023 End of Year Examination (27 Sep - 9 Oct)

 Click on the following links&nbsp;to view the timetable for the End of Year Examination.<br>